filo8989/Digital-Image-Analysis/README.md

    Now, break down your images into digestible tiles.
 Imagine you're a cartographer mapping out a new land.
 You wouldn’t study the entire continent at once, right?
 You’d divide it into sections.
 That’s exactly why tiling is a crucial preprocessing step for users with images that are too large to process efficiently all at once, so they are divided into smaller, more manageable tiles.
 This is how vessels are captured with adequate detail while maintaining computational efficiency.
     - Navigate to: "Analyze → Tiles & Superpixels → Create Tiles" to generate sub-images, or tiles.
     - Set tile size based on the expected vessel dimensions, ensuring adequate resolution for segmentation.
-    - Execute the "ExportingImages.groovy" script as follows:
+    - Execute the `ExportingImages.groovy` script as follows:

       Firstly, preliminary setup requires importation of the necessary QuPath libraries for image writing and region requests, enabling you to manipulate images and regions within QuPath.
       ```groovy